Quasi-steady evaporation of deformable liquid fuel droplets: Methodology

 \section{Methodology}

-This study utilizes a framework for interface-capturing direct numerical simulations of evaporating multiphase flows.
-It is built upon an in-house code NGA \cite{nga}.
-The interface is resolved using volume of fluid (VOF) method.
-The details of numerical methods and algorithm can be found in \cite{palmore_2019}.
+This study utilizes an in-house framework for interface-capturing direct numerical simulations of evaporating multiphase flows~\cite{palmore_2019}.
+It is built upon the conservative finite volume framework of~\cite{nga}.
+The details of numerical methods and algorithm can be found in~\cite{palmore_2019}, and validation study in~\cite{palmore_iclass}.
 A brief description of flow solver is mentioned in this section.
 Subscripts $L$, $G$, $V$ refer to liquid, gas and vapor phase respectively throughout this work.